College is a big investment, and we are ready to invest in your future!

 Submit the FAFSA by February 15.

-The Volunteer Transfer Scholarship is awarded for up to two years (four semesters) to students with at least a 3.25 UT calculated GPA who have received an associate’s degree from a Tennessee Board of Regents (TBR) community college within three years of high school graduation.
+The Volunteer Transfer Scholarship is awarded for up to two years (four semesters) to students with at least a 3.25 UT calculated GPA who have received an associate’s degree from a Tennessee Board of Regents (TBR) community college (criteria applies to fall 2018 entry and beyond).

 |UT calculated GPA||Annual Amount